-This is strange hand made coin spoon.
+This is a strange hand made coin spoon.

 At the finial is a twisted heavy silver wire which is soldered onto a